 Your Guide to Painting Before Selling

-We love the idea of painting before selling because it is one of the most inexpensive ways to update, freshen up and add value to your Boston home.
-Heading to the paint store and standing in front of hundreds (if not thousands!) of colors of paint, however, can be quite overwhelming.
+We love the idea of painting before selling because it is one of the most inexpensive ways to update, freshen up, and add value to your Boston home.

 • Avoid white – Many sellers automatically assume that white walls make the most sense; but, in reality, they are quite stark and do nothing to make your home more appealing.
 Instead of white, choose a warm, neutral color (think taupe or beige) that will appeal to the masses.
 Avoid bold colors, as they are often too subjective, and never wallpaper any room in your home.
-In fact, if you have wallpaper, it is almost always a good idea to remove it before listing your Boston property for sale.
+In fact, if you have wallpaper, it is almost always a good idea to remove it before listing your Boston home for sale.

-• Choose a satin or semi-gloss – Flat paint will show the flaws in your walls and is difficult to clean, while a satin or semi-gloss paint is much more forgiving and easier to clean.
+• Choose satin or semi-gloss – Flat paint will show the flaws in your walls and is difficult to clean, while satin or semi-gloss paint is much more forgiving and easier to clean.

-• Take your time – If there’s one thing that buyers will immediately notice it is a bad paint job.
+• Take your time – If there’s one thing buyers will immediately notice, it is a bad paint job.
 Take the time to properly prep your work area and make sure your paint job is neat and attractive.
 Freshly painted walls will get you nowhere if you’ve slopped paint on the floor or on the light switches.

 • Don’t forget the front door – If you have a painted front door, take a moment to consider whether it would benefit from a fresh coat of paint.
 Because your front door is one of the first things buyers will see when they approach your property, it is always a good idea to make sure it looks beautiful.